 “Wouldn’t Dad get a kick out of that!” he said.
 “I wonder who owns it?”

-On cue, Jessica and Nicole emerged from the black leather interior.
+On cue, Jessica and Nicole emerged from the white leather interior.

 George sighed impatiently.
 “This again!
 They’re not Slytherins!
 They never went to Hogwarts!”